Reliable Reasoning Beyond Natural Language: Experiments Results

+Third, we assessed our best model’s robustness by running it 25 times on each NLR problem, recording its accuracy and the average number of attempts required by the Multiple-Try algorithm to generate valid code (Figure \ref{fig:robustness}).
+For these experiments, we conducted inference on a total of 40 problems (16 math word problems, 12 constraint satisfaction, and 12 algorithmic games).

-As shown in Figure 3.a, the simple modification of defining variables in relation to other variables significantly impacts the end-to-end performance of LLMs in solving math word problems.
-While GPT4 is generally successful in extracting the equations representing the relationship between the entangled variables from the textual information, it struggles to solve the resulting system of linear equations when prompted with CoT in text (contrasting strongly with its almost perfect performance on the GSM8k dataset).
-This suggests that while LLMs are adept at understanding the semantic meaning of problem statements, they struggle with the non-linear computations of solving a system of linear equations, even though the mathematical scope of operations is limited to simple algebra.
+\paragraph*{(i) Math Word Problems With Variable Interdependence} As shown in Figure \ref{fig:nlr}, the simple modification of defining variables in relation to other variables significantly impacts the end-to-end performance of LLMs in solving math word problems.
+While GPT-4 (text-only) is generally successful in extracting the equations representing the relationships between the interdependent variables from the textual information, it struggles to solve the resulting system of linear equations (in contrast to its near-perfect performance on the GSM8k dataset).
+This suggests that while LLMs are adept at understanding the semantic meaning of problem statements, they struggle with the non-linear computations of solving a system of linear equations when the number of simplification and variable replacement iterations required increases, even though the mathematical scope of operations is limited to simple algebra.

-As evidenced by the 100\% accuracy we obtained by integrating GPT4 with Prolog, prompting the model to define the variable relationships as equalities in a Prolog predicate and utilizing Prolog's declarative arithmetic to solve the resulting system of equations, eliminates the limitation on the number of entangled variables (Figure 5) and allows the models to solve these problems robustly.
-This is evidenced by our second experiment, (Figure 4), where our model successfully solved nearly all math word problems in all 25 attempts, with very few inference attempts.
+As evidenced by the 100\% accuracy obtained by integrating GPT-4 with Prolog, prompting the model to define the variable relationships as equalities in Prolog and utilizing Prolog’s declarative arithmetic to solve the resulting system of equations completely eliminates this failure (Figure \ref{fig:var_inter}) and allows the models to solve these problems with increasing relational complexity between the variables robustly.
+Our robustness experiments (Figure \ref{fig:robustness}) confirm this: the neurosymbolic model solved nearly all math problems in all 25 attempts with very few inference retries.